Vaccines — What You Need to Know

 Do I need to wear a mask and still social distance if I have been vaccinated?

-Vaccinated individuals should wear masks indoors in public settings in in communities where the virus is spreading.
-Wearing a mask is still required on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and while indoors at U.S. transportation hubs such as airports and train stations.
+Vaccinated and boosted individuals should wear high quality masks indoors in public settings in communities where the virus is spreading.
+The rapid spread and increased transmissibility of the Omicron variant has underscored the importance of masking even after vaccination.
+Wearing a mask is required on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and while indoors at U.S. transportation hubs such as airports and train stations.
+If possible wear a N95 or a certified KN95 mask, for maximum protection.
 People are considered fully vaccinated:

 - 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or